cassandrus/plsql_developer_idea_theme/README.md

 # plsql_developer_idea_theme

-Theme for Allround Automations PL/SQL Developer.
+Theme for Allround Automations PL/SQL Developer 15.
 Consists of beautifier rules, colored highlighting, custom words &amp; so on in the style of Intellij IDEA

+## Prerequisites

+* PL/SQL Developer 15
+* JetBrains Mono 2.2+

 ## Installation